BirdsCanada/BirdsCanada_GitHubGuide/docs/02-GitHub.md

 *Git* is software that (usually) runs on your computer.
 It is used to tracks all changes within a particular folder.
 Any change within that folder --- a deleted file, a new line in a file, or a single changed letter in a single file --- is tracked.
 It’s as if Microsoft word’s “Track Changes” function donned a cape, started solving crime, and kept meticulous notes all the while.

 A folder on your computer that is tracked by .git is called a `repository` or `repo` for short.
-The only difference between a .git repo and a regular folder on your computer is that a git repo has a folder within it named .git.
+The main difference between a .git repo and a regular folder on your computer is that a git repo has a folder within it named .git.
 It’s within this .git folder that all the changes in the main folder are tracked.
 Other than that, a git repo is just a folder on your computer like any other, but with new and wonderful powers.

 ## GitHub {#Git2.2}